MichaelCade/90DaysOfDevOps/Days/day04.md

 ### Agile Development

-Agile is an approach that focuses on delivering  small results faster rather than releasing one big interaction of the product software is developed in iterations the team releases a new version every week or month with non-incremental updates the final goal of agile is to deliver an optimal experience to the end-users
+Agile is an approach that focuses on delivering  small results faster rather than releasing one big interaction of the product, software is developed in iterations.
+The team releases a new version every week or month with non-incremental updates the final goal of agile is to deliver an optimal experience to the end-users

 ### DevOps